All Episodes

 The oil companies would love to drill in the U.S. because of the safety of the drilling, obviously, with Venezuela and countries like that.

-But it's also extremely stable places.
+Sure, but it's also extremely stable places.

-Let me say finally, you and Rush have done a superb job on getting the message out.
+Let me say, finally, you and Rush have done a superb job on getting the message out.

 God bless you.